-Porto is not just a city with monuments and landscapes to enjoy.
-There are plenty of trendy stores scattered throughout the city that can provide an amazing shopping experience.
+Porto is not just a city with monuments and landscapes to enjoy; there are also plenty of opportunities to do some shopping in Porto, with plenty of trendy stores scattered throughout the city, as well as great markets.

 Shopping in Porto: Concept stores